|Values are valid only on day of printing.|

-Aspergillus fumigatus is a causative agent of hypersensitivity pneumonitis (HP) as well as invasive lung disease with cavitation or pneumonitis, and allergic bronchopulmonary disease.(1) Other causative microorganisms of HP include Micropolyspora faeni, and Thermoactinomyces vulgaris.
-The development of HP and allergic bronchopulmonary disease caused by Aspergillus fumigatus is accompanied by an immune response to Aspergillus fumigatus antigen with production of IgG or IgE antibodies, respectively.
+Aspergillus fumigatus is one of the causative agents of hypersensitivity pneumonitis (HP), as well as invasive lung disease with cavitation or pneumonitis and allergic bronchopulmonary disease.(1) Other causative microorganisms of HP include Micropolyspora faeni and Thermoactinomyces vulgaris.
+The development of HP and allergic bronchopulmonary disease caused by Aspergillus fumigatus is accompanied by an immune response to Aspergillus fumigatus antigens with production of IgG or IgE antibodies, respectively.
 While the immunopathogenesis of HP and allergic bronchopulmonary disease is not known, several immune mechanisms are postulated to play a role, including both cellular and humoral mechanisms.

-Elevated concentrations of antibodies to Aspergillus fumigatus are found in patients with invasive aspergillosis and cavitary lung disease as well as HP.
+Elevated concentration of antibodies to Aspergillus fumigatus may be also found in patients with invasive aspergillosis and cavitary lung disease.

 <4 years: not established

 > or =4 years: < or =102 mg/L

 1. Fink JN, Zacharisen MC: Chapter 69: Hypersensitivity pneumonitis.
 In Allergy Principles and Practice.
 Vol 1.
 Fifth edition.
 Edited by E Middleton Jr, CE Reed, EF Ellis, et al. St. Louis, Mosby Year Book Inc, 1998

 2. Girard M, Lacasse Y, Cormier Y: Hypersensitivity pneumonitis.
 Allergy 2009;64:322-334